-What does an Ambassador do?
+What does a STEM Ambassador do?

 Ambassadors from across all industries volunteer their time and industry expertise to be deployed on a wide variety of work-related learning opportunities or career-planning educational activities with our service users in Suffolk, Norfolk, Bedfordshire or Cambridgeshire.